 No attempt was ever made to verify the dossier's claims.

-Because even its own author, when Push came to shove, as much as Steele hated Donald Trump, push came to shove, he said that he couldn't confirm any of it.
+And we now know it was unverifiable because even its own author, when Push came to shove, as much as Steele hated Donald Trump, Push came to shove, he said that he couldn't confirm any of it.

 I have no idea if any of this is true.

-So that becomes after you're warned that it's not been verified and it's not been corroborated, and Hillary paid for it and Steele hates Trump.
+So that becomes after you're warned that it's not been verified and it's not been corroborated and Hillary paid for it and Steele hates Trump.

 How many times was he warned?

-At least two times that we have absolutely confirmed, probably more, and they did it to get the backdoor to spy on the Trump campaign.
+And they did it to get the back door to spy on the Trump campaign.

-Signed the first one in October of 2016, before the election, all right, spy on a presidential candidate, then a transition team, then a president, and then three months after he signs the first warrant to spy on Trump, with the bulk of information being the bought and paid for Russian dossier, uh, Mr. Super Patriot Jim Comey.
+And then three months after he signs the first warrant to spy on Trump, with the bulk of information being the bought and paid for Russian dossier, Mr. Super Patriot Jim Comey, he then goes to President-elect Trump and says, oh, yeah, it's salacious, but it's not verified.

-The opposite of what he told the Pfizer court, and that he would later tell the Pfizer court the opposite again.
+And that he would later tell the FISA court the opposite again.

 I mean, no wonder why the FBI determined he was showing a lack of candor.